lipixx/docker-rh-ex/Readme.md

 ]$ docker run --name redis docker-rh-ex/redis -d
 ```
 By default redis will listen to all interfaces, so you can test a connection
-from for example your local host:
+from, for example, your local host:
 ```
 ]$ redis-cli -h 172.17.0.1
 172.17.0.1:6379> get x